sonminh18/kodivmf/README.md

 ## 📄 License

-Dự án này được phát hành dưới MIT License.
-Xem file [LICENSE](LICENSE) để biết thêm chi tiết.
+This project is released under the MIT License.
+See the [LICENSE](LICENSE) file for more details.

 ## ⚠️ Disclaimer

-Addon này chỉ tổng hợp các link được chia sẻ công khai trên Internet.
-Tác giả không chịu trách nhiệm về:
+This addon only aggregates links shared publicly on the Internet.
+The author is not responsible for:
-- Tính hợp pháp của nội dung
+- Legality of content
-- Bản quyền của nội dung được chia sẻ
+- Copyright of shared content
-- Chất lượng hoặc tính chính xác của nội dung
+- Quality or accuracy of content

-Người dùng có trách nhiệm tuân thủ luật pháp và bản quyền tại quốc gia của mình.
+Users are responsible for complying with copyright laws and regulations in their country.

-## 🤝 Đóng góp
+## 🤝 Contributing

-Chúng tôi hoan nghênh mọi đóng góp!
-Vui lòng:
+We welcome all contributions!
+Please:

-1. Fork repository
+1. Fork the repository
-2. Tạo feature branch: `git checkout -b feature/AmazingFeature`
+2. Create feature branch: `git checkout -b feature/AmazingFeature`
 3. Commit changes: `git commit -m 'Add AmazingFeature'`
 4. Push to branch: `git push origin feature/AmazingFeature`
-5. Tạo Pull Request
+5. Create Pull Request

-## 📞 Hỗ trợ
+## 📞 Support

 - 🐛 **Bug Reports**: [GitHub Issues](https://github.com/sonminh18/kodivmf/issues)
 - 💡 **Feature Requests**: [GitHub Discussions](https://github.com/sonminh18/kodivmf/discussions)
 - 📧 **Email**: your-email@domain.com

-## 📊 Thống kê
+## 📊 Statistics

 ![GitHub stars](https://img.shields.io/github/stars/sonminh18/kodivmf?style=social)
 ![GitHub forks](https://img.shields.io/github/forks/sonminh18/kodivmf?style=social)